🧡 Skip to main content🔍 Skip to search

 Event Properties · Event 7042 · Service Control Manager

-Additional details such as a computer name and the exact date and time of the event is also displayed there.
-Usually, it is enough to select a standard service stop reason from the system predefined values, however, the comment field allows you passing any custom text that can be generated automatically at runtime using Variable Wizard.
+Additional details such as a computer name and the exact date and time of the event are also displayed there.
+Usually, it is enough to select a standard service stop reason from the system-predefined values, however, the comment field allows you to pass any custom text that can be generated automatically at runtime using Variable Wizard.

 Questions?